patrycja93/OX/readme.md

 ##### Ad.
 2

 There are three arguments.
 Number of matches are calculate based on the possibility of winning.
 Number of matches for draw are set on default value equals 1.
+Default sign is X and language English.
 * arg1 - board size
 * arg2 - unbroken line
 * arg3 - checking towards (0-horizontal, 1-vertical, 2-diagonal up, 3-diagonal down, 4 - draw)
+* arg4 - sign: O or X
+* arg5 - language: PL or EN

 `mvn clean package`

-`java -jar ./target/ox-1.0.0.jar arg1 arg2 arg3`
+`java -jar ./target/ox-1.0.0.jar arg1 arg2 arg3 arg4 arg5`

 Results from demo will be saved in: src/main/resources/pl/patrycja/ox/ui/test_out.txt